 In the eyes of tax laws, LLP is a 'Firm' and hence firm taxation is applicable to an LLP.
 Various taxes levied on a company, like minimum alternative tax, dividend distribution tax and surcharges, are not applicable to an LLP.
 The profit after tax from an LLP's operation will be reflected in the personal income of its partners.
 It is estimated that the approximate tax savings of an LLP will be about 17% compared to that of a company.

 In companies, the management is vested with its Board of Directors.
 They are responsible for taking day-to-day decisions and management of a company.
 Shareholders have limited powers in the management of a company.
-However, in an LLP, management is vested with the partners unless specifically maintained in the LLP agreement.
+However, in an LLP, management is vested with the partners unless specifically mentioned in the LLP agreement.
 It is possible for an LLP to delegate all powers of management to a single person except compliance requirements under the LLP Act, which are the responsibilities of the Designated Partners.

 Less compliance requirements